 There are as many opinions on the subject as people thinking about it.
 An opinion I came across is that there are good, bad and average professionals among both, men and women warriors; they must be judged and treated by the same yardsticks.
 Also, the physical standards (which appear to have been lowered considerably for women warriors) must be reviewed.

 Another opinion expressed by a reader is that women are mollycoddled.
 Also, too much is done for symbolism.
-Some striking examples are — all women squad on Republic Day Parade; they being detailed to carry the ceremonial trays during investiture ceremonies and they being deputed as liaison officers for visiting dignitaries.
-It would serve a better purpose, if women warriors are assigned ‘more professional’ roles.
+Some striking examples are — all women squad on Republic Day Parade; they being detailed to carry the trays laden with medals during investiture ceremonies and they being deputed as liaison officers for visiting dignitaries.
+It would serve a better purpose, if women warriors are assigned roles which are not purely for symbolism.

 The interesting question then would be: Who’ll perform those ‘apparently-less-military‘ (read less “manly”) duties?
 Men?
-Perhapss there are no standard answers.
+There are no standard answers.

 A skydiving demonstration in September 1988 was a humbling experience for me as a member of Akashganga, the Skydiving Team of the Indian Air Force.
 It was a matter of rare honour to have been tasked to jump and land into the Nehru Stadium, New Delhi during the Pre-Olympic Trial Games to cheer up our sportspersons headed for the Seoul Games later that month.
 On bailing out of a MI-17 helicopter, the Stadium—with its maroon race track, brightly coloured PVC seats, fluttering flags, ribbons, and buntings—looked like a bouquet of bloomed flowers.
 It was packed to capacity with euphoric spectators.
 We, the jumpers could hear their cheering a thousand feet above the ground as we manoeuvred our parachutes to land in their midst.
 The gaiety of the occasion was an integral part of Akashganga demonstrations—a given.
 But what followed that day was something unprecedented for me.